-WCP would like to thank Matthew Stevens, Hawk Conservancy Trust for his nest monitoring support in Region 3.
+WCP would like to thank Matthew Stevens, Hawk Conservancy Trust, for his nest monitoring support in Region 3.
+The authors would also like to thank Mark Clook, Ecotoxicology Team, Health & Safety Executive, for many helpful and detailed comments on an earlier draft of the manuscript.